abdulraouf9567/VTU-Lab-Manual/README.md

-IF YOU DON'T KNOW HOW TO MAKE A PULL REQUES 👉[CLICK](https://github.com/Viz38/First-Pull-Request)👈
+IF YOU DON'T KNOW HOW TO MAKE A PULL REQUEST 👉[CLICK](https://github.com/Viz38/First-Pull-Request)👈